JasminParmar/Reference-Project-in-Core-PHP-/README.md

               * Specific Category wise Product display
               * Whatever product we want to select, than the detail of selected product detail page will be opened.

+  Second .rar file i.e 'project', which contains same all above functionality but teached one by one functionality (live demo) in project lab.